Censorship of Facebook: Papua New Guinea

 Between May and June 2018, Facebook was banned for a month due to users posting misinformation and pornography.

 Russia

-In 2014, Russia demanded that all links on Facebook be blocked that supported Russian opposition Aleksei A. Navalny.
-Facebook users were blocked from any protest supporting Aleksei.
+In 2014, Russia demanded that all links on Facebook be blocked that supported Russian opposition Alexei A. Navalny.
+Facebook users were blocked from any protest supporting Alexei.
 This included about ten million Facebook users.

-The 2022 Russian invasion of Ukraine culminated in Russian-state media being banned from monetizing content on the Facebook platform.
+The Russian invasion of Ukraine culminated in Russian-state media being banned from monetizing content on the Facebook platform.
 Russia therefore decided to impose access restriction on Facebook and Twitter.

 On 27 February 2022, Russia began restricting access to Facebook during the invasion of Ukraine by limiting access to the platform's content delivery network.
 On 4 March 2022, Internet rights monitor NetBlocks reported that the restriction of Facebook had become "near-total."
-Regulatory agency Roskomnadzor announced that the restrictions had been imposed to curtail information on Facebook and Twitter which did not align with the Government of Russia's positions.
+Regulatory agency Roskomnadzor announced that the restrictions had been imposed to curtail information on Facebook and Twitter which did not align with the government of Russia's positions.

+Facebook along with Instagram are labelled as extremist by Russian government, making it illegal to use with VPN if the law was passed on 17 July 2025 to criminalise searching and accessing to extremist materials even with VPN, with a fines from 3000 to 5000 rubles (€30 to €50) by the 1 September 2025.